One of the most common terms used in SaaS sales is the future of inside sales.

 Therefore, the use of metrics is essential.
 Sales reports can help you keep track of the time and overall productivity of your sales team and also help you plan for future sales.

-With a visual representation of your sales numbers and figures in front of you, you can make sure that your sales reps know where they stand in terms of reaching their goals, and you can help them out wherever they lack in productivity.
+With a visual representation of your sales figures in front of you, you can ensure your sales reps know where they stand toward reaching their goals, and you can help them where they fall short in productivity.

 6. Allow product sampling

-Have you ever been to a store, saw something that you liked, and bought it without trying it on?
+Have you ever been to a store, seen something that you liked, and bought it without trying it on?
 We doubt you would ever do that!

 So, why would your customers?
 You cannot expect your prospects to buy from you unless they have experienced what they are getting into.